Detecting Elder Abuse

 - TTY: 1-800-606-0215

-Disclaimer: These materials have been prepared by Rudman Winchell for educational purposes only.
+Rudman Winchell has prepared these materials for educational purposes only.
 They are not legal advice.
 The transmission of this information to you is not intended to create a lawyer-client relationship.
-Readers should not act upon this information without seek
+Readers should not act upon this information without seeking more specific counseling.